Ends in

 Written by: Ace Kenneth Batacandulo

-Ace is a Junior Cloud Consultant at Tutorials Dojo.
-He actively contributes to the tech community through his volunteer work with AWS User Group PH, GDG Cloud Manila, and Devcon PH.
-Ace is deeply passionate about technology and is dedicated to exploring and advancing his expertise in the field.
+Ace is AWS Certified and a Junior Cloud Consultant at Tutorials Dojo Pte.
+Ltd. He is also the Co-Lead Organizer of K8SUG Philippines and a member of the Content Committee for Google Developer Groups Cloud Manila.
+Ace actively contributes to the tech community through his volunteer work with AWS User Group PH, GDG Cloud Manila, K8SUG Philippines, and Devcon PH.
+He is deeply passionate about technology and is dedicated to exploring and advancing his expertise in the field.

 AWS, Azure, and GCP Certifications are consistently among the top-paying IT certifications in the world, considering that most companies have now shifted to the cloud.
 Earn over $150,000 per year with an AWS, Azure, or GCP certification!